gruppe-i-co-design/paper/paper.md

 ![Schematic of elaborated design for linear cell sort](figures/linear-cell-sort/schematic.png){#fig:linear-cell-schematic width=95%}

-In @fig:linear-cell-schematic we can see that the size of the MUX turned out to be quite large.
-This was a result of us having to use `std_logic` to make it work with generics.

 ![Waveform diagram for linear cell sort](figures/linear-cell-sort/waveform.png){#fig:linear-cell-waveform width=95%}

 ### Software implementation

-Since this algorithm is parallel by nature, there are some tradeoffs to be made when implementing it in software.
+Since this algorithm is parallel by nature, there are some trade-offs to be made when implementing it in software.
 As we only have a single core to work with, we have chosen to simply transform it into a sequential algorithm.
 This means that instead of $O(N)$ time complexity, it will be $O(N^2)$ time complexity (as we have to iterate through every cell on every insertion).
 As such, we chose to handle the algorithm by having a ROM and a pointer to the “incoming” input, and instead of using cells, we chose to use an array to be simulated as multiple cells.

 We have tested the software implementation on the Zybo board and it worked perfectly, as seen in @fig:linear-cell-serial.
 The code can be found in @lst:linear-cell-code.